bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

     cd sc-libs
     mkdir -p lib usr/lib usr/include

-Copy over the binaries from the Seagate Central /lib directory.
-In these examples we use the "admin" user but any user should suffice.
+Copy over the binaries from the Seagate Central /lib directoryusing the name of a valid user on your Segate Central.
+In these examples we use the "admin" user.
 Note that after execution of this command you'll be prompted for the user's password.

     scp admin@NAS-1.lan:/lib/* ./lib/

 Next copy over the libraries in the /usr/lib directory

-    scp admin@NAS-1.lan:/usr/lib/* ./lib/usr/
+    scp admin@NAS-1.lan:/usr/lib/* ./usr/lib

 Finally copy over the header include files.
 Note the -r parameter in scp to copy subdirectories as well.